sjg20/u-boot-concept/doc/develop/devicetree/control.rst

 a u-boot.dtb file alongside u-boot-nodtb.bin.
 A common approach is then to join the two::

-   cat u-boot-nodtb.bin u-boot.dtb >image.bin
+   cat u-boot-nodtb.bin u-boot.dtb >u-boot.bin

 and then flash image.bin onto your board.
-Note that U-Boot creates u-boot-dtb.bin which does the above step for you also.
-Resulting u-boot.bin is a copy of u-boot-dtb.bin in this case.
+Note that U-Boot creates u-boot.bin so does the above step for you automatically.
 If you are using CONFIG_SPL_FRAMEWORK, then u-boot.img will be built to include the device tree binary.